 Ronald H. Linden PhD, Princeton University, 1976

 A Princeton Ph.D.
-(1976), he was Director of the Center for Russian and East European Studies from 1984-89 and 1991-98.
+(1976), he was Director of the EU Center of Excellence and the European Studies Center at Pitt from 2011-15, and was Director of the Center for Russian and East European Studies from 1984-89 and 1991-98.
 From 1989 to 1991 Dr. Linden served as Director of Research for Radio Free Europe in Munich, Germany with responsibility for observing and analyzing the extraordinary changes in East Europe.
 Dr. Linden’s research career has focused on Central and Southeastern Europe, including in recent years, Turkey.
 He is co-author and editor of the volume, Turkey and Its Neighbors: Foreign Relations in Transition (2012) and was a Contributing Author to the volume, The Berlin Wall: 20 Years Later (2009), published by the US Department of State commemorating twenty years since the fall of the Berlin Wall.

 Other publications include introductions for and editing of two Special Issues of Problems of Post-Communism, on “The Meaning of 1989 and After,” (2009) and on “The New Populism in Central and Southeast Europe” (2008).
 He is the author of “The Burden of Belonging: Romanian and Bulgarian Foreign Policy in the New Era,” Journal of Balkan and Near Eastern Studies (2009) and “EU Accession and the Role of International Actors,” in Sharon Wolchik and Jane Curry (eds.)
 Central and East European Politics: From Communism to Democracy, 2nd edition (2008).